khwang0/COMP2045-2526PA1/readme.md

 # Submission
-For submission upload the file `BlockPuzzle.java` to Moodle.
+For submission upload the file `SameGame.java` to Moodle.

 Please be reminded that both the **Late Penalty Rule** and the **Penalty for Plagiarism** are applied strictly to all submissions of this course (including this assignment).